bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

     10000000000000000000000 = 542×(2³²)² + 434162106×2³² + 2990538752

 moreover the radix is not 10, but 2³².
-To write negative numbers literal `'-'` should be put in the beginning of the macrodogit chain, at the beginning of a positive number can be written optional sign `'+'`.
+To write negative numbers literal `'-'` should be put in the beginning of the macrodigit chain, at the beginning of a positive number can be written optional sign `'+'`.

 That means that in the general case numbers are chains of terms of arbitrary